Kameda Kotsubukko: Classic Sweet Fried Rice Crackers

-The prefecture where I live, Niigata is known as one of the major rice production areas in Japan.
-The harvested rice not only has a good reputation for being tasty, but also is processed and turned into specialties.
+The prefecture where I live, Niigata is the largest producer of rice in Japan.
+The harvested rice not only has a good reputation for its tastiness but also is processed and turned into specialties.

-As you can guess from the drawings of characters on the package, Kameda Seika Kotsubukko is a snack food marketed especially towards children.
-It is a deep-fried rice cracker released in 1982 and classified as an “Age Senbei (揚げ煎餅)“.
+It is a deep-fried rice cracker released in 1982 and can be classified as an “Age Senbei (揚げ煎餅)“.

 The package contains 4 small bags of fried rice crackers.
 The golden brown rice snack looks kind of similar to the “Kabukiage (歌舞伎揚)” fried rice cracker due to its uneven surface.

-But compared to the latter, the former is bite-sized, small in size as “Kotsubu (こつぶ, 小粒)” means “small grain (piece)” in Japanese.
+But compared to the latter, the former is small, bite-sized as “Kotsubu (こつぶ, 小粒)” literally means “small grain (piece)” in Japanese.

-Kotsubukko has a nice crunch that everyone comes to like.
-Besides, since the Japanese rice cracker is produced and sold mainly for children, its taste is light and sweet.
-In fact, it is seasoned with honey, which gives the snack a gentle sweetness.
+Kotsubukko has a nice crunch that everyone can like.
+Besides, probably for children, the taste is light and sweet.
+It is soy sauce-based but accented with honey, which gives the snack a gentle sweetness.

-For the health of kids, the Kotsubukko rice cracker also contains calcium.
-The ingredients used in the snack are non-glutinous Uruchi rice, vegetable fat and oil, soy sauce (including wheat and soybeans), sugar, honey, starch, isomaltooligosaccharide, spices, powdered soy sauce, salt, processed starch, shell calcium, seasonings (including amino acid), caramel pigment, paprika pigment, and trehalose.
+The specific ingredients used in the Japanese treat are non-glutinous Uruchi rice, vegetable oil, soy sauce (including wheat and soybeans), sugar, honey, starch, isomaltooligosaccharide, spices, powdered soy sauce, salt, processed starch, shell calcium, seasoning (including amino acids), caramel pigment, paprika pigment, and trehalose.

 The Kotsubukko cracker has 143 kcal per (small) bag, and for the growth of kids, contains 94 mg of calcium.